rph2odbp/KCM/kateri-monorepo/packages/functions-gen2/README.md

 ## Notes

-- Firestore named database: code initializes Admin SDK with `getFirestore('kcm-db')`.
+- Firestore database: uses `FIRESTORE_DATABASE_ID` if set, otherwise the default database.
 - All functions run in `us-central1`.